FitriMakmor/malaysia-states-places-json/README.md

-# malaysia-states-cities-json
+# malaysia-states-places-json
-List of States and Cities based on OpenStreetMap.
+List of States and Places based on OpenStreetMap.
 Original JSON acquired from https://github.com/farhan-syah/Malaysia-Cities-JSON

 Final Version: clean and complete version. <br />
 Original Version: version from the GitHub source. <br />